-For more information on these fields see LAN Throughput Settings on page 82.
+For more information on these fields see Appendix A.7 - LAN Throughput Settings.

-Note: It's recommended that the default interval and threshold values be used in order to maintain the optimum frequency for sending out the LAN Throughput report.
+Note: it's recommended that the default interval and threshold values be used in order to maintain the optimum frequency for sending out the LAN Throughput report.

-10: Configuring the oMG's startup and shutdown Behavior
+10. Configuring the oMG's Startup and Shutdown Behavior